 A perfect example of a situation where HAZMAT Level D is needed is a construction site.
 PPE required at this level includes:

 Each HAZMAT level requires a specific type of personal protective equipment.
 HAZMAT suits are designed to withstand various chemical, biological, and radioactive substances so individuals are adequately protected.
 Each suit is made for a unique application, so it can provide sufficient protection in that environment.
 For example, if workers are entering an area with radioactive materials, they use lead-lined suits that protect against radiation.

 What are the Levels of HAZMAT Suits?

 HAZMAT suit levels correspond to the four protection levels designated by the DOT.
-Here is a quick breakdown of what each suit protects against specifically:

 - Level A Suits | The highest level of protection and require SCBA equipment